Causes and Treatment Of Ambiguous Genitalia in Indian Children

 Genetic disorder symptoms, tumours, family history of congenital adrenal hyperplasia (CAH) and prenatal exposure to or ingestion of certain medications and substances can also cause genital defects.

-Ambiguous genitalia symptoms in genetic females:
+Symptoms in genetic females:

-Ambiguous genitalia symptoms in genetic males:
+Symptoms in genetic males:

 Health providers may also inquire about the medical history of the family as well as the parents’ in order to identify any genetic disorder causes and abnormalities and arrive at an accurate diagnosis of the underlying cause.

-Symptoms of ambiguous genitalia in females may include a closed or fused labia, an enlarged clitoris, urethral anomalies or tissue masses that feel like testes.
+Symptoms of ambiguous external genitalia in females may include a closed or fused labia, an enlarged clitoris, urethral anomalies or tissue masses that feel like testes.

 – Dr Uma M, Consultant Family Physician and Diabetologist